 A. Curricular/Research/Programmatic Needs

 The manuscript and archival collections of Special Collections support the instruction and research needs of MSU students, faculty, staff, visiting scholars, and members of the general public across a range of disciplines and topics.
-The manuscript and archival collections of Special Collections is the primary stop on campus for any class or individual exploring the artistic process of Michigan Writers, LGBTQ+ issues and activism, Women's movements and Men's movements, political activism on the far right and left, Chicano/Chicana studies, Africana, and primary source materials on other subjects.
+The manuscript and archival collections of Special Collections is the primary stop on campus for any class or individual exploring the artistic process of Michigan Writers, the Lansing-area LGBTQ+ community, Women's movements and Men's movements, political activism on the far right and left, Chicanx studies, Africana, and primary source materials on other subjects.
 Between class visits and follow-up assignments, the manuscript and archival collections are used by dozens of students, semester after semester, year after year.

 B. History of the Collection/Existing Strengths and Emphases